What Does Cyber Liability Insurance Cover? (And What It Doesn't)

 The 40%+ Claim Denial Rate: Why It Happens and How to Avoid It

-Here's the statistic that should concern every cyber insurance buyer: over 40% of cyber insurance claims are denied or only partially paid.
+Here's the statistic that should concern every cyber insurance buyer: over 40% of cyber insurance claims are denied or only partially paid (Coalition Cyber Claims Report).
 That's a staggering failure rate for a product designed to protect you in a crisis.

-Understanding why claims get denied is the key to ensuring yours won't be:
+Understanding why claims get denied is the key to ensuring yours won't be.
+Each of the following reasons is preventable β if you know what to watch for.

 Reason 1: Material Misrepresentation on the Application

 The most common cause of claim denial is a discrepancy between what you stated on your application and your actual security posture at the time of the incident.
-If you checked "yes" for MFA on all systems but your VPN didn't have MFA enabled, and the breach came through the VPN, your claim is at risk.
+If you checked "yes" for MFA on all systems but your Virtual Private Network (VPN) didn't have MFA enabled, and the breach came through the VPN, your claim is at risk.

 Reason 2: Failure to Meet Policy Conditions

 How to avoid it: Read your policy conditions carefully and document your compliance.
-Treat policy conditions like contractual obligations — because that's exactly what they are.
+Treat policy conditions like contractual obligations β because that's exactly what they are.
+While maintaining compliance is an ongoing effort, there's one time-sensitive requirement that catches agencies in the immediate aftermath of an incident.

 Reason 3: Late Notification

 How to avoid it: Know your notification requirements before an incident occurs.
 Include your insurer's claims hotline number in your incident response plan.
-When in doubt, notify early — you can always provide additional details later.
+When in doubt, notify early β you can always provide additional details later.
+Even with timely notification, though, your claim can still be denied if the incident falls into an exclusion you didn't realize applied.

 Reason 4: Exclusion Applicability